-Instead of heading down to our pre-designated safe room i.e. basement, I headed out to get my amateur storm chaser on to see if there was actually a tornado developing near town.
+Instead of heading to our pre-designated safe room i.e. basement, I headed out to get my amateur storm chaser on to see if there was a tornado developing near town.
 I hopped in my Land Rover and I set out in the direction of darkness … out toward the ball diamonds (btw, I wouldn’t advise to do this).

-I watched the clouds move quickly across the sky, watched for any type of rotation.
-Eventually, after 1/2 hour, I gave up deciding there wasn’t going to be anything developing but, on my way home, I spotted a wall cloud and pulled over to watch as it continued to rotate.
+I watched the clouds move quickly across the sky in search for any type of rotation.
+Eventually, after 1/2 hour, I gave up, deciding there wasn’t going to be anything developing … and on my way home, I spotted a wall cloud and pulled over to watch as it continued to rotate.

 It was starting to develop and came pretty close to touching down, but, as quickly as it formed, it dissipated and was gone.
-However, I was able to get these few pictures and short slow mo video.
+I was able to get these few pictures and short slow mo video.

 The one time we had such an intense storm, not sure if they classified it as a tornado or just strong down draft – but it caused such intense damage around town – trees snapping, my umbrella for the patio bent completely in half, advertising signs not only blown over, but actually bent.
 AND, the scorekeeping tower at the high school had blown over.